-- the phytochemicals contained in the cannabis leaf and flower, and in particular compounds known as cannabinoids, has resulted in the recognition that, in comparison to high THC content plants, many strains of Cannabis Sativa can be safely used for medicines and other products.
+- New Zealand, creating the jobs and opportunities required to scale the industry.
+And, leveraging the global reputation of New Zealand food and beverages, as a trusted brand. - Scientific research into the phytochemicals contained in the cannabis leaf and flower, and in particular compounds known as cannabinoids. has resulted in the recognition that, in comparison to high THC content plants, many strains of Cannabis Sativa can be safely used for medicines and other products.
 Many research agencies, including the WHO, have published literature reviews confirming that Cannabidiol (CBD) is generally safe for human consumption.
 (1) - The recent discovery of the endocannabinoid system (ECS) in the 1990's, is very significant for the future of the hemp industry.
 The ECS is a molecular system in our body responsible for regulating and balancing many processes in the body including immune response, communications between cells,